KimaniKibuthu/ecommerce-pricer/README.md

 The `streamlit_app.py` contains the streamlit app code.

-The `Dockerfile` contains the Dockerfile used to build the Docker image for the project.
+The `Dockerfile.streamlit` and `Dockerfile.compose` contains the Dockerfiles used to build the Docker images for the streamlit app and the FastApi app.

+The `docker-compose.yml` is the configuration file used by Docker Compose to define and manage the streamlit and fastapi containers

 The `Makefile` contains the instructions to run the project.